 Mariana Ricardo (vox, bass, ukulele) has been an active member of the Lisbon music-making scene since 1994. she currently plays with The Secret Museum of Mankind, Silence is a Boy, Lena D’Água and They’re Heading West. earlier projects included Pinhead Society, Rock Group Tiger and München (if you can read Portuguese, this is a very cool interview).
 Mariana Ricardo makes music for film and stage and is also a screenwriter, having co-written films such as Tabu (Miguel Gomes, 2012) and Technoboss (João Nicolau, 2019).

 Margarida Campelo (piano, keyboards, vox) plays keyboards, piano and sings – and does both at same time like few other people in the planet! – with Lisbon-based bands and artists of radically different styles, including Real Combo Lisbonense, Bruno Pernadas, Cassete Pirata and Joana Espadinha. a classically and jazz-trained pianist and singer, Margarida Campelo is also a teacher at Luís Villas Boas Jazz School in Lisbon.

-Tomás Sousa (drums, percussion, vox) is a member of Lisbon band You Can’t Win Charlie Brown, who, like Minta & The Brook Trout, are currently working on their fourth album.
+Tomás Sousa (drums, percussion, vox) is a member of Lisbon band You Can’t Win Charlie Brown, who are currently working on their fourth album.
 Tomás Sousa is also a motion designer and music video director: YCW,CB’s video for “Above The Wall” is a fine example of his work.